 - See also: dartmouth-basic, microsoft-basic, li-chen-wang

-- I have 22 facts about Tiny BASIC. what would you like to know? email me and let me know how I can help.
+- Have a question about Tiny BASIC not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: